-Cassandra (Cassie) joined the Facial Animation Laboratory team in January 2016.
+Ashley joined the Facial Animation Laboratory team in August 2019.
 She is responsible for overall management of the laboratory at Tufts University.
 Her responsibilities include all aspects of coordinating a clinical trial and implementing research protocols.
 This includes recruitment of subjects, data collection, and data processing, in addition to acting as liaison between investigators and the Tufts University Health Sciences Institutional Review Board (IRB), Massachusetts General Hospital IRB, and Boston Children’s Hospital IRB.
-Cassie is the primary contact for all research participants, surgeons and collaborators from the institutions listed above, and also for any inquiries from participating Review Boards.
+Ashley is the primary contact for all research participants, surgeons and collaborators from the institutions listed above, and also for any inquiries from participating Review Boards.

-Mitra joined the Facial Animation Laboratory team as Senior Research Coordinator in June 2017.
-She works closely with Dr. Trotman and the Project Administrator to handle patient recruitment activities, data collection and processing, as well as develop and manage subject databases for ongoing studies.
-She also oversees the technical aspects of the lab to ensure that the equipment runs smoothly during the study visit and that the data collected is adequately stored afterwards.
-Mitra has received her undergraduate degree in Biochemistry from Worcester Polytechnic Institute and a Master’s of Science in Biomedical Sciences from Tufts University.
+Eli joined the Facial Animation Laboratory team as a Research Coordinator in June 2019.
+He works closely with Dr. Trotman and the Project Administrator to handle patient recruitment activities, data collection and processing, as well as develop and manage subject databases for ongoing studies.
+He also oversees the technical aspects of the lab to ensure that the equipment runs smoothly during the study visit and that the data collected is adequately stored afterwards.

 Clinical Research Specialist at University of North Carolina Facial Animation Laboratory